 He writes: "Think of the sun's warmth.
 After all, the sun is one of those forces that make possible the natural world, plant life, even our very existence.
 It may not mean anything to us personally, but the warmth on our face means, tells us, a great deal.
 All of life on earth has evolved in relation to this source of heat and light, we human beings included.
 We are because of, and in our own millennial adaptation to, the sun and other fundamental forces."

 So?
 For Aronson, one can feel gratitude by "acknowledging one of our most intimate if impersonal relationships, with the cosmic and natural forces that make us possible."
 An atheist can show gratitude "to larger and impersonal forces."
 Because "we derive our existence from, and belong to, both natural forces and generations that preceded us, ... it is just possible that we will often feel connected [to such forces and generations], and often grateful."

-Aronson adds, when we gather together with friends on one of those snuggly holiday night, we are overcome by "a warm, joyous, comfortable feeling, even a moment of well-being - but to whom or to what?"
+Aronson says that when we gather together with friends on one of those snuggly holiday nights, we may be overcome by "a warm, joyous, comfortable feeling, even a moment of well-being - but to whom or to what?"
 The answer is: "Obviously, to natural forces and processes that have made our own life, and this reunion, possible."

-To say "Thank you" only makes sense if there is, at least in principle, someone who can or could have responded "You are welcome."
+To say "Thank you" only makes sense if there is someone who can or could have responded, "You are welcome."

 Aronson the atheist feels thankful.
 I do not doubt this.
 As an atheist, he doesn't want his thankful feelings to be absurd.
 But thanking impersonal forces is absurd, like thanking your stuffed teddy bear for loving you.